IAPF Bylaws ARTICLE I – NAME Section 1 – Name

 - To serve as custodian of the records of the corporation, including membership records.

-- To preside at Regular and Special Meetings of the Board of Directors in the absence of the Chairperson and Vice-Chairperson.
+- To preside at Regular and Special Meetings of the Board of Directors in the absence of the President and Vice-President.

 - To conduct the correspondence of the Association.